Ceropegia Woodii Care: How To Grow String Of Hearts Rosary Vine

 How long will the rosary vine live?

-Your original, parent plant can live a very long time on its own.
+Your original parent plant can live a very long time on its own.

 Add to that the fact that this is a very prolific plant.
-Once you have a rosary vine you can count on having at least one in perpetuity.
+Once you have a rosary vine, you can count on having at least one in perpetuity.

-Related: If you enjoy Ceropegia check out the String of Nickels (Dischidia nummularia)
+Related: If you enjoy Ceropegia, check out the String of Nickels (Dischidia nummularia)

-Is Ceropegia Vines Difficult To Grow?
+Are Ceropegia Vines Difficult To Grow?

-They are attractive, rugged and require little care.
+They are attractive, rugged, and require little care.

 If you like to have lots of little plants to share with your friends and garden club, you need to have a rosary vine.

-They are super-easy to root, grow and care for and they make a cheery addition to any collection of indoor plants.
+They are super-easy to root, grow and care for, and they make a cheery addition to any collection of indoor plants.

 closeup of rosary vine plant flowersPin